Updated Mar. 3, 2022

 - Are CMS’s Section 111 CMPs proposals “final?”
 If not, when will the Section 111 CMP provisions go “live?”

-In March, 2022, the Office of Information and Regulatory Affairs (OIRA) issued a notice indicating that the Section 111 civil money penalties (CMP) “final rule” has been completed and are now pending OIRA review for release.
+In March 2022, the Office of Information and Regulatory Affairs (OIRA) issued a notice indicating that the Section 111 civil money penalties (CMPs) “final rule” has been completed and is now pending OIRA review for release.
 CMS’s eventual final CMP provisions will be made part of 42 C.F.R.
 Part 402 (Civil Money Penalties, Assessments, and Exclusions) and 42 C.F.R.
 102 (Adjustment of Civil Money Penalties for Inflation) which are existing regulations addressing civil money penalties.
 See our article CMS on the move: Section 111 civil money penalties Final Rule and Future Medicals proposals are pending review for release for more information.

 Once the Final Rule is issued, it would likely not become effective for at least 30 days after being published in the Federal Register.
 It will be interesting to see if CMS will simply make its current CMP proposals the final penalty regulations, or whether it will modify its current proposals in any way.